gorushkin/MilkyWay/README.md

 5. [ ] Add timetable and user local time
 6. [x] Send new word only after some action with existing.
 On pressing we should update lastSendTime.
 Existing message should be deleted
 7. [x] On changing mode we should change lastSendTime
+8. [ ] add list to keep messages ids for next deleting
+9. [ ] rename mode to idle, sending
+10. [ ] once word is added, show translate
+11. [ ] add word weight
+12. [ ] let words stay after reading. (do not remove it)
+13. [ ] Pack app in docker
+14. [ ] Add dev and prod environments